Cut Your Carbon Footprint in Half

 Tim Magee: Climate Change Scientist & Author

-Tim Magee is an internationally recognized climate scientist, researcher, mentor, and trainer who has over 15 years of experience in designing climate change action plans.
+Tim Magee is an internationally recognized climate scientist, researcher, and trainer who has over 20 years of experience in designing climate action plans.
 Mr. Magee is CSDi’s Executive Director, and the author of A Field Guide to Community Based Adaptation, Routledge, Oxford, England.
+He has a background in renewable energy and wrote a pioneering book on passive solar energy for heating homes.